Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-m8P1TtWkSpM.md

 >
 > [Music]
 >
-> god I wish I could like explain how tedious the merch ,
+> god I wish I could like explain how tedious the merch,
 >
 > [Music]
 >